 Just by looking at this list it is obvious that I overpacked…, and yes, I over packed it.
 I had no idea how to pack a bag for a country known to be this cold, and I also didn’t know exactly what to expect.
 Waterfalls?
 Hikes?
 Snow?
 Rain?
 My biggest fear was ending up soaked without a change of clothes, and considering it didn’t make sense to plan laundry while traveling for just a week… I decided to be over prepared… Though, while for some things I was really well prepared, I failed in a few others.

 A pair of hiking pants that I didn’t even worn, socks?
 Three unused pairs… The idea was to wear double pairs of socks in case it was too cold.
 Oddly, the cold wasn’t as bad as I thought.
 Underwear?
-1 extra pair of boxers, the idea was to wear them after snorkel, though I didn’t even get wet (for another article), so this pair wasn’t necessary.
+1 extra pair of boxers, the idea was to wear them after snorkel, though I didn’t even get wet, so this pair wasn’t necessary.
 The same regarding the extra tshirt.
 Regarding swimming shorts and beach towel, the idea was to use it in case I was going to any hot springs, which didn’t happen…

 What was lacking?
 A spare pair of gloves…, I ended up getting mine wet while I was waiting to get in the water for the snorkel, and a dry spare pair of gloves would be awesome…